 Who likes to walk out of the house without a care for how they look?
 Typically, we spend some time on our outward appearance before we take on the day.
 Think of your writing in the same manner.

 Who wants to put out something with glaring errors and egregious disregard for the cute, little comma?
-Allow the comma to help you step out into the word world with your best look yet.
+Allow the comma to help your work step out into the word world with its best look yet.